heyitsjuny/auto_visualization/README.md

 streamlit run streamlit_app.py --server.port 8502
 ```

-## License

-_This project is intended for educational and research purposes._

 ## Disclaimer
-> _This project was developed with the support of OpenAI._
+> _This project was developed with the support of OpenAI, and is intended for educational and research purposes only._